newrelic/newrelic-browser-agent/README.md

 The New Relic browser agent instruments your web application or site and provides observability into performance, errors, and other behaviors.

-- The instructions on this page pertain to installing the browser agent as an NPM package.
+- The instructions on this page pertain to installing the browser agent as an npm package.

 - The browser agent is also generally available as a copy-paste JavaScript snippet and via auto-injection by backend apps.
 See *[Install the browser agent](https://docs.newrelic.com/docs/browser/browser-monitoring/installation/install-browser-monitoring-agent/)* for info on these alternatives.